tongueroo/cli-template/README.md

 exe/mycli sub:goodbye world
 ```

-The above generated a starter CLI project called mycli with a working hello command.
-The generated project also has starter specs for you 😁
+The above generated a starter CLI project called `mycli` with a working hello command.
+The created project also has starter specs for you 😁

 ```sh
 $ rake